Content & Social Media

 • Continuous testing: A/B test all aspects of your strategy

-Social commerce implementation involves various costs.
-Here's a realistic overview for SMEs:
+Social commerce implementation brings various costs.
+Here is a realistic overview for Belgian SMEs:

 • Platform setup: €500-2,000 (depending on complexity)